exoscale/sos-client-bucket-lifecycle/README.md

 - Only versioning enabled buckets are supported
 - Filters (prefixes, object sizes) are not supported
-- A rule is always considered Enabled whatever is state
+- A rule is always considered Enabled whatever its state

 ## Usage